 5. If you choose to you may invoke the Fifth Amendment.
 This means that you do not have to answer any questions they ask you.
 If the police officer asks if you have been drinking calmly say that you are claiming your Fifth Amendment right not to incriminate yourself.

 6. If/when you are asked to take a chemical test or blood alcohol test you do not have the right to refuse that test.
 Due to Maryland’s Implied Consent Law you must take the test.
 Otherwise, your drivers license will be automatically suspended for a period of 120 days.
 The period of suspension will be longer if you have prior DUI’s.

 7. Do not get out of your vehicle unless you are asked to.
 If you are asked to get out try very hard not to stumble or fall when getting out.

 8. Refuse any and all field sobriety tests.
 These are not required under Maryland law.
 You can fail these tests for numerous reasons even if you are completely sober such as having poor balance, poor vision and or a medical condition.

-9. If you are ultimately arrested for DUI or DWI do not hesitate to call Towson Maryland Drunk Driving Defense Attorney John G. Turnbull III at (410) 321-8860 for a free consultation.
+9. If you are ultimately arrested for DUI or DWI in the Annapolis, Bel Air, Glen Burnie, Columbia or Essex, MD areas do not hesitate to call our Towson MD DUI defense lawyers for a free consultation.

-Contact Ellicott City DUI Lawyer John G. Turnbull for more information about his drunk driving criminal defense legal services.
+Under no circumstances should you wait to contact our Ellicott City DUI Lawyers for more information about their drunk driving criminal defense legal services.
 Mr. Turnbull provides defense to Maryland residents facing DUI charges and DWI charges.
 He also serves those living in other states but are facing DUI and or DWI charges in Maryland.
 As mentioned above, depending on the nature of your case, Mr. Turnbull may be able to have your DWI/DUI charge reduced or completely dismissed.
-Do not delay in contacting his Essex DUI law office.
+Do not delay in contacting his Essex, MD DUI defense law office.